 - Account Details and Information

-- Account Details tab includes your email address, account status, current tier, and renewal date.
+- The account Details tab includes your email address, account status, current tier, and renewal date.
 You can also log out here.

 - The Information tab holds the Terms of Services page and Licenses.